 The Council is authorized to hold such hearings and forums it may determine to be necessary to carry out its duties.

-The Council shall prepare in conjunction with the Designated State Unit Entity a budget for the operation of the Council.
+The Council shall prepare in conjunction with the Designated State Unit / Entity a budget for the operation of the Council.
 The budget should include: Staff/Personnel; Operating expenses; Council compensation and expenses; Meeting expenses, including public hearing expenses, such as meeting space, alternate formats, interpreters, and other accommodations; Resources to attend and/or secure training for staff and Council members; and other costs as appropriate.

-The Council shall, consistent with State Law and these Bylaws, supervise and evaluate such staff and other personnel employed by the Council as may be necessary to carry out the functions of the Council under this paragraph.
+The Council Chair and/or Vice-Chair and Executive Director shall, consistent with State Law and these Bylaws, supervise and evaluate such staff and other personnel employed by the Council as may be necessary to carry out the functions of the Council under this paragraph.

 Article VII.
 Officers